irJERAD/hugoXYZ/content/post/managing-content.md

 Then edit the newly created file `content/project/my-project-name.md`.
 Either you can link the project to an external project website by setting the `external_link = "http://external-project.com"` variable at the top of the file, or you can add content (below the final `+++`) in order to render a project page on your website.

-## Create a talk
+## Create an experience

-To create a talk:
+To create a experience:

-    hugo new talk/my-talk-name.md
+    hugo new experience/my-experience-name.md

-Then edit the newly created file `content/talk/my-talk-name.md` with your full talk title and details.
-Note that many of the talk parameters are similar to the publication parameters.
+Then edit the newly created file `content/experience/my-experience-name.md` with your full experience title and details.
+Note that many of the experience parameters are similar to the idea parameters.

 ## Create other pages (e.g. CV)